brendandawes/PlasticPlayer/README.md

 Solder the Espruino board in the centre of the Perma-Proto board.

+Connect the - and + rails on the Perma-Proto to the 3.3v terminal and the GND terminal respectively.

-Solder the components to the Espruino using the following pin connections.
+Wire the components to the Espruino / Perma-proto using the following pin connections.

 | OLED | Espruino Wifi |
 |------|---------------|